chandanhpcic/docs/source/manual/how-tos/zerotier.rst

 Networks Overview
 ------------------

-This tab shows each configured **and** enabled network that this OPNsense installation has joined.
+This tab shows each configured **and** enabled network that this Reticen8 installation has joined.
 If no networks are enabled, no information is shown.

 Peers Overview